 You may consider other telephoto lenses like the 70-200mm f/4 USM, but nothing will beat this one in terms of quality.

-9. Rokinon 8mm f/3.5 HD Fisheye Lens
+6. Rokinon 8mm f/3.5 HD Fisheye Lens

-View on Amazon or Adorama
+View on Adorama

 Rokinon also goes by the brand name Samyang, Bower, and Pro-optic, and has been making lenses supporting Canon, Nikon, Sony, and Pentax cameras since the 1980s.
 Their 8mm f/3.5 is an excellent fish-eye lens – with a coverage of 167° and super-sharp f/5.6 onwards — and is relatively inexpensive.